PLPAcademy/day-3-assignment-Faithkam/README.md

 C) MySQL Server and MySQL Router
 D) MySQL Workbench and MySQL Utilities

-Answer: A) MySQL Server, MySQL Workbench, and MySQL Shell

 What is the purpose of setting a root password during MySQL installation?